borgstrom/salt-vagrant-saltconf2014/presentation.md

 You can go with a strategy of pre-accepting keys by generating them and placing them on the master in the correct directory.

 Now you have a security asset to manage that is going to be shared by multiple users.
-This is poor security practice, especially if your salt server configures proprietary software/information/etc for production.
+This is poor security practice, especially if your Salt server configures proprietary software/information/etc for production.

 !